res-hit/pds-os161/readme.md

 # Lab3

-- implementation of locks with semaphores
+- implementation of locks with semaphores(not working)